 Spousal TFSA or RRSP

 Consider your spousal TFSA and RRSP as part of your overall family strategy.
 As a family, you have available contribution room for each TFSA and RRSP for both spouses.
-All you need to try is balance the RRSP amounts if you plan to withdraw prior to converting to a RRIF.
+All you need to do is balance the RRSP holdings between spouses if you plan to withdraw before converting to an RRIF.

 The same process you use to prioritize your TFSA or RRSP should apply to your spousal account.